 A precinct delegate is someone who acts as a representative for their precinct or neighborhood.
 Delegates’ main responsibility is to attend their party convention once a year and vote on party platforms, officers and candidates on behalf of their precinct.
 Statewide, the Republican Party elects approximately 4000 delegates.

-Not happening again until 2014.
+Not happening again until 2020.
 Time and date to be announced.
-Normally takes place in March.
+Normally takes place in the middle of March.

 Anyone living in a particular precinct can attend, though only registered voters who are registered in the precinct boundaries may run for office or vote.